JerryBubble/skeletonMethods/README.md

 Finally, we choose a threshold that cuts the dendrogram into $S = 2$ clusters (panel (f)) and assign cluster label to each observation according to the knot-cluster that it belongs to (panel (g)).

+### Check out [this page](https://cse512-22sp.pages.cs.washington.edu/SkeletonVis/) for animations on the skeleton framework.

 ## Code Example for Clustering